 - Spitzer is both an active mission and no longer an active mission.
-Its entire archive is available through IRSA (next main topic). - Those of you using Spitzer data will get more of an introduction to Spitzer in the context of your work. - Spitzer's data are available from the Spitzer Heritage Archive (SHA). - It is the testbed for a new "look and feel" for all of IRSA's holdings, and may strongly influence the rest of IPAC's holdings - like Planck! - (New version released literally days ago...)
+Its entire archive is available through IRSA (coming up). - Those of you using Spitzer data will get more of an introduction to Spitzer in the context of your work. - Spitzer's data are available from the Spitzer Heritage Archive (SHA). - It is the testbed for a new "look and feel" for all of IRSA's holdings, and the same software is now used to serve several of the rest of IPAC's holdings - like Planck!